 Overcoming Adult Food Allergies?

-Dr. Horwitz explained that some problems with food will resolve if you strictly avoid the ones that cause you trouble for a period of time and then reintroduce them slowly one by one to see if you can handle them.
+Randy Horwitz, M.D., medical director of the Arizona Center for Integrative Medicine and an expert on allergy and immunology, explains that some problems with foods will resolve if you strictly avoid the ones that cause you trouble for a period of time and then reintroduce them slowly one by one.
 If and when your physician approves this strategy, Dr. Horwitz said he would recommend clinical hypnotherapy as an adjunctive treatment.
-He added that emotions have been shown to play a role in the body’s responses to allergens and irritants and that in one published study, laughter was shown to reduce the reactivity of skin when testing for allergies.
+He added that emotions have been shown to play a role in the body’s responses to allergens and irritants and that in one published study, laughter was shown to reduce the reactivity of skin to allergy testing.

 Andrew Weil, M.D.

 Ruchi Gupta et al, “The Prevalence of Nut and Seafood Allergies Among Adults in the United States.”
 Presentation at the American College of Allergy, Asthma and Immunology (ACAAI) Annual Scientific Meeting, October 27, 2017, Boston, MA.